 In the second quarter of fiscal 2018, the Company recorded \$64 million of transaction and integration costs.
-These costs generated a \$9 million tax benefit which was impacted by the Company's current tax position in these jurisdictions.
+These costs generated a \$9 million tax benefit which reflects the Company's current tax position in these jurisdictions.

 On December 22, 2017, the "Tax Cuts and Jobs Act" (H.R.
-1) was enacted which significantly revises U.S. corporate income tax by, among other things, lower corporate income tax rates, impose a one-time transition tax on deemed repatriated earnings of non-U.S. subsidiaries, and implement a territorial tax system and various base erosion minimum tax provisions.
+1) was enacted and significantly revises U.S. corporate income tax by, among other things, lowering corporate income tax rates, imposing a one-time transition tax on deemed repatriated earnings of non-U.S. subsidiaries, and implementing a territorial tax system and various base erosion minimum tax provisions.